-Tendinitis is common injury among jumpers, polo ponies and race horses.
+Tendinitis is a common injury among jumpers, polo ponies and race horses.

 The leg with the affected tendon will be hot, swollen and very painful.
 The horse will be very lame and will try to elevate their heel to relive pain and tension on the tendon.
 The swollen tendon will bulge out from the cannon bone as if it where a bow pulled back to release an arrow, hence the name.

-It is called ‘high bow’ if it occurs near the knee, and ‘low bow’ if it occurs nearer the fetlock.
+A bowed tendon is called a ‘high bow’ if it occurs near the knee, and a ‘low bow’ if it occurs nearer the fetlock.

 Ice, cold packs, cold water and anti-inflammatories are all used to reduce swelling.
 Ideally ice should be applied day and night for the first 48 hours until the swelling is taken down.
 Overnight icing is often not possible, so the vet will wrap the legs with a soft cast or a tight bandage to keep the swelling down.